dhasenan/subtex/language.md

 * `author`: set the authors of the document.
 This should appear exactly once.
 * `title`: set the title of the document.
 This should appear exactly once.
-* `stylesheet`: add a stylesheet.
+* `stylesheet`: add a stylesheet file.
 This may appear zero or more times.
+* `css`: add CSS declarations inline.
 * `cover`: add a cover image.
 Optional.
 * `autocover`: set to `true` to have subtex create a cover image for you.